 Yield: 8 servings

 Time: 45 minutes

-8 (1 oz.) slices brioche or challah bread, preferably slightly stale or dried out (in the oven)
+- 8 (1 oz.) slices of bread, the best bread is brioche bread or challah bread, preferably slightly stale or dried out (in the oven)

 Zest both oranges, reserving half for the ricotta filling and the other half for the cherry-orange salsa.
 Peel the oranges, remove any seeds and roughly chop the segments.
 Place in a non-reactive saucepan with the cherries, half the orange zest and 6 Tbsp. of the sugar.
 Heat to a simmer and cook until the sugar has dissolved and the fruit has cooked down a bit and thickened slightly, about 5 minutes.
 Reserve.
 This can be made ahead, refrigerated and reheated before serving.